Florida Rental Laws - An Overview of Landlord Tenant Rights in St. Augustine

 Tenants in Florida also have certain responsibilities after moving in.
 Landlords can expect tenants to:

-• Pay Rent: Tenants are required to pay rent in accordance with the conditions of the lease.
+• Pay Rent: Tenants are required to pay rent in accordance with the conditions of the rental agreement.

 • Maintain Cleanliness: Tenants are responsible for keeping the rental unit clean and sanitary.